 In a similar tradition attributed to Muhammad, it is related that during the first year A.H., he wished to purchase a piece of land from the Bani an-Najjar to construct a mosque in Medina.
-The Bani an-Najjar, however, refused to take the money and gave out the piece of land freely instead in the course of God (Sahih al-Bukhari, 4:32).
-In the opinion of some Muslim theologians, this dedicated piece of land was in essence a waqf in itself.
-The most recurrent tradition attributed to the Prophet as having established waqf in Islam, nonetheless, concerns a second year A.H. episode where 'Umar bin al-Khattab (577-644 C. E.) is claimed to have sought the Prophet's guidance with regard to his acquired date-palms at Khaybar (Thamgh).
-The tradition relates that the Prophet advised 'Umar "to give it in charity (i.e. as an endowment) with its land and trees on the condition that the land and trees will neither be sold nor given as a present, nor bequeathed, but the fruits are to be spent in charity" (Sahih al-Bukhari, 4:26).
+The Bani an-Najjar, however, refused to take the money and gave out the piece of land freely instead in the course of God (Sahih al-Bukhari 4:32).
+In the opinion of some Muslim theologians, this dedicated piece of land was in essence awaqf in itself.
+The most recurrent tradition attributed to the Prophet as having established waqf in Islam, nonetheless, concerns a second year A.H. episode where cUmar bin al-Khattab (577-644 C. E.) is claimed to have sought the Prophet's guidance with regard to his acquired date-palms at Khaybar (Thamgh).
+The tradition relates that the Prophet advised cUmar "to give it in charity (i.e. as an endowment) with its land and trees on the condition that the land and trees will neither be sold nor given as a present, nor bequeathed, but the fruits are to be spent in charity" (Sahih al-Bukhari 4:26).
 Among designated beneficiaries of the charity were the kinsmen with some portion also used in the cause of Allah, the emancipation of slaves, feeding the poor, guests, and travelers.
 This tradition is claimed to have summed up the necessary pillars of a valid waqf further augmenting the view that the institution is originally Islamic.

-To emphasize the foregoing argument, Muslim theologians cite several other instances when companions of the Prophet allegedly established waqfs immediately following the one endowed by ^cUmar bin al-Khattab.13 This is evidenced in one tradition attributed to the Prophet in which Abu Talha allegedly gave the Prophet his favorite garden (Bairuha) in Madina.
-The tradition relates that the Prophet mostly enjoyed the garden because of its shade and cool waters and Abu Talha surrendered it to him following the revelation of Qur'an 3:92 when Allah warned Muslims of not being able to attain piety until they spent in charity what they loved most.
-The Prophet is,
+To emphasize the foregoing argument, Muslim theologians cite several other instances when companions of the Prophet allegedly established waqfs immediately following the one endowed by cUmar bin al-Khattab.
+This is evidenced in one tradition attributed to the Prophet in which

-12 In other versions of this tradition, the Prophet is alleged to have advised 'Umar, "If you wish you can keep it as an endowment to be used for charitable purposes"; and "If you like you can give the land as endowment and give its fruits as charity."
-See Sahih al-Bukhari, 3:895; 4:33-34.
+&lt;sup>17 In other versions of this tradition, the Prophet is alleged to have advised cUmar, "If you wish you can keep it as an endowment to be used for charitable purposes"; and "If you like you can give the land as endowment and give its fruits as charity."
+See Sahihal-Bukhari 3:895; 4:33-34.